Hiberno-Scottish mission

-The Hiberno-Scottish mission was a series of expeditions in the 6th and 7th centuries by Gaelic missionaries originating from Ireland that spread Celtic Christianity in Scotland, Wales, England and Merovingian France.
-Celtic Christianity spread first within the Kingdom of Dál Riata, within Ireland and the western coast of Scotland.
+The Hiberno-Scottish mission was a series of expeditions in the 6th and 7th centuries by Gaelic missionaries originating from Ireland that spread Celtic Christianity in Scotland, Wales, England and Merovingian lands.
+Catholic Christianity spread first within Ireland.
 Since the 8th and 9th centuries, these early missions were called 'Celtic Christianity'.

 There is dispute over the relationship of the Hiberno-Scottish mission to Catholic Christianity.
-Catholic sources claim it functioned under the authority of the Holy See, while Protestant historians highlight conflicts between Celtic and Catholic clergy.
+Catholic sources claim it functioned under the authority of the Holy See, while Protestant historians highlight conflicts between Celtic and Roman clergy.
 There is agreement that the mission was not strictly coordinated.
+As a whole, Celtic-speaking areas were part of Latin Christendom at a time when there was significant regional variation of liturgy and structure, but a general collective veneration of the Papacy was no less intense in Celtic-speaking areas.

 Etymology

 Hibernia is the Latin name for the island of Ireland.

-The Latin term 'Scotti refers to the Gaelic-speaking people of Ireland and western Scotland.
-From this term, developed an alternate Latin name for the territory in which the Scotti lived: 'Scotia'.Schottenklöster (German for 'Scottish monasteries') is the name applied to the Bible schools established by Gaelic missionaries in Continental Europe, particularly to those in Germany that became Benedictine monasteries.
+The Latin term Scotti refers to the Gaelic-speaking people of Ireland and western Scotland.
+From this term, developed an alternate Latin name for the territory in which the Scotti lived: Scotia.

+Schottenklöster (German for 'Scottish monasteries') is the name applied to the Bible schools established by Gaelic missionaries in Continental Europe, particularly to those in Germany that became Benedictine monasteries.
 Ireland's sobriquet "Island of Saints and Scholars" derives from this period.